jasonnet/halfgraph/README.md

 ## Function Testing

-The main thing you can easily do with this project is function testing.
+The easiest way to use this code base is to do use and modify the function testing provided.
 To start function testing invoke:

 ```
 make function
 ```

 This will compile the code and then run the FunctionTest.java class.
 That class will create a simple graph and run a set of traversals on it.
 The results of that is captured in `target/test.stdout.latest.log`.
 It then compares that snapshot to the `test.stdout.expected.log` that is provided with this project.
 If they are identical, nothing will be shown.
 But if there is a mismatch, the `diff` output will be shown on the sceen.

-If you'd like to see some examples of how to use HalfGraph, look at the FunctionTest.java.
+If you'd like to see some examples of how to use the HalfGraph API, look at FunctionTest.java.

 Feel free to modify FunctionTest.java to suit your needs.
-If you change runTestSuiteOnce, the output in `target/test.stdout.latest.log` might change in which case the test will fail.
+If you change runTestSuiteOnce, the output in `target/test.stdout.latest.log` might change in which case the test will fail and you'll see the diff output each time you run the test.
 If this is your intent, you might want to copy the output produced there once you believe it is correct:
 ```
 cp target/test.stdout.latest.log  test.stdout.expected.log
 ```
-This should let the tests complete without warning.
+This should let the tests complete without further warning.

 FunctionTest.java also includes a runAssignment method.
 The output of that method will be shown on the screen during a function test, but it is not compared with any expected output.
 If you just want to experiment with the HalfGraph API, modify the runAssignment method to suit your needs.

 ## Unit testing